 Ingredients

-Here are the ingredients you'll need for easy almond flour scones:
+Here is what you need for easy almond flour scones:

 - Almond flour - I'm using ground almonds in this recipe.
 It's the same as coarse almond flour in the US.
 For super-fine almond flour, reduce the amount to 2 cups / 200g